uoftWANGTIANMING/onchain-performance-profiler/README.md

 ## Deploy to Vercel

-1. Merge collector and api into serverless functions
-2. Build frontend with Vite and deploy to Vercel
+See [DEPLOYMENT.md](./DEPLOYMENT.md) for detailed deployment instructions.

+Quick steps:
+1. Set environment variables in Vercel dashboard
+2. Deploy via `vercel` CLI or GitHub integration
+3. API routes are automatically configured as serverless functions

-3. Use Supabase or Vercel KV for data storage
+**Note**: For production, consider using Supabase or Vercel KV for persistent data storage instead of local filesystem.